hatkirby/lingo-archipelago/README.md

 A connection to Archipelago is required to resume playing a multiworld.
 This is because the set of items you have received is not stored locally.
 This may be changed in the future.

-### How do I solve the YOU puzzle in Champion's rest?
+### How do I solve the YOU puzzle in Champion's Rest?

 The solution to this puzzle is set to your slot name.